pypa/cibuildwheel/README.md

 <sup>¹ [Requires emulation](https://cibuildwheel.readthedocs.io/en/stable/faq/#emulation), distributed separately.
 Other services may also support Linux ARM through emulation or third-party build hosts, but these are not tested in our CI.</sup><br>

-`cibuildwheel` is not intended to run on your development machine.
-Because it uses system Python from Python.org on macOS and Windows, it will try to install packages globally - not what you expect from a build tool!
-Instead, isolated CI services like those mentioned above are ideal.
-For Linux builds, it uses manylinux docker images, so those can be done locally for testing in a pinch.

 <!--intro-end-->

 Example setup